Astrology is participation in the cosmic dimension of existence

 Integrating astrology with scientific thinking through statistical comparison

-We can define it as a tendency to astrological scientism through the use of statistical parameters, i.e. countless repeated tests.
-The difference between humanistic and scientific astrology lies in the fact that the statistical datum has to do with sampling, with a quantitative image which results in an average value without being interested in the integrated aspect of the human being.
-Secondly, in the scientific approach to astrology, the causal dimension is to the detriment of the symbolic one.
+Additionally, in the scientific approach to astrology, the causal dimension takes precedence over the symbolic one.
 The concatenation of events, from celestial to terrestrial and then individual – a necessary foundation of the theory of causality – is incompatible with the synchronic fact, which is essentially celestial-terrestrial sharing.
-It is also true that we ascertain the cause-and-effect phenomenon through daily experience.
-However, the causal chain between celestial and terrestrial phenomena would give rise to something completely different (as if a specific seed could give rise to any plant).
+While it is true that the cause-and-effect phenomenon can be observed through daily experience, the causal chain between celestial and terrestrial phenomena would give rise to something entirely different, similar to how a specific seed could give rise to any plant.

 Association between astrology and esoteric-spiritualistic doctrines of Eastern and Western origin

-The flaw lies in the tendency to create the improbable fusion of elements between various doctrines, which in themselves constitute an organically structured corpus responding to different social and personal needs (even astrology, from this point of view, is an esoteric discipline).
-However, through this relational procedure, it is possible to highlight the spiritual soul of astrology rather than exclusively favouring its predictive aspect.
+The potential flaw in this type of association lies in the tendency to create an unlikely fusion of elements between various doctrines, each constituting an organically structured corpus that responds to different social and personal needs.
+It should be noted that even astrology, from this perspective, is an esoteric discipline.
+However, through this relational procedure, it is possible to emphasise the spiritual essence of astrology rather than solely promoting its predictive aspect.

 Recognition of the symbolic nature of astrology

-Observing the celestial motions is a way to order an otherwise chaotic and disorganised existential whole.
+Observing the celestial motions offers a means of imposing order on an otherwise chaotic and disorganised existential whole.

 Purpose of integrated astrology